Tranz Rail: Toll takeover

-Toll Holdings offer

-In May 2003, the Australian transport firm Toll Holdings purchased a 6.1% share of Tranz Rail, increasing its share to 10.1% by June and 19.9% in July.
-Toll then launched its own takeover bid, initially offering 75c per share, later increased to 95c.

 In July 2003, the Government announced that it was dropping its bid to buy a 35% stake in Tranz Rail, instead allowing Toll to succeed in its takeover bid.
 Toll's bid valued Tranz Rail at $231 million.
-The Government reached a Heads of Agreement with Toll later that month, and eventually bought the rail network for $1, plus $50 million for property assets including leases and Wellington railway station.
-The deal also established a performance regime creating incentives for Toll if it shifts freight from road to rail, and penalties if freight carriage falls below 70% of current levels.
-If Toll increases freight volumes by 10% or more on certain lines the Government will grant it a track access charge holiday.
-The parties agreed the Government would spend $200 million over the next five years upgrading the track via the New Zealand Railways Corporation, operating as ONTRACK.
+The Government reached a new Heads of Agreement with Toll later that month, and eventually bought the rail network for $1, plus $50 million for property assets, including leases and Wellington railway station.
+The deal also established a performance regime creating incentives for Toll if it shifted freight from road to rail, and penalties if freight carriage falls below 70% of 2003 levels.
+If Toll increased freight volumes by 10% or more on certain lines, the Government would have granted it a track access charge holiday.
+The parties agreed the Government would spend $200 million over the next five years upgrading the track via the New Zealand Railways Corporation, operating as ONTRACK (then known as TrackCo).

 Toll did not achieve the 90% stake of Tranz Rail it required to meet the Government's deal and compulsorily acquire the remaining 10% of shares, despite raising its offer again to $1.10 per share.
 In 2003, around 3,000 small shareholders held 25% of Tranz Rail's shares, many of them major institutional shareholders such as AMI and Infratil.
 After a number of extensions of the deadline set by Toll, it held 84.2% of shares in Tranz Rail after the offer closed in December 2003.
 By that time, shares were being sold on the New Zealand Sharemarket for $1.65, above even the independent valuation of between $1.34 and $1.62 made in July by merchant bankers Grant Samuel.
-Despite Toll not achieving the 90% requirement, the Government honoured the Heads of Agreement made in July.
+Despite Toll not achieving the 90% requirement, the Government honoured the Heads of Agreement made in July 2003.

 In February 2004, Tranz Rail reported a $346 million loss for the half-year ended December 2003.
 In the same year, it carried 2.1 million tonnes of coal on the Midland line in the South Island.
-The departure of the former chief executive officer, Michael Beard, and six other top managers cost it $6 million in exit payments.
+The departure of the chief executive officer, Michael Beard, and six other top managers cost it $6 million in exit payments.

+Toll and the Government finalised their deal on 1 July 2004.
 The company was renamed Toll NZ and did not retain any of the Tranz Rail directors.

 In May 2008, the New Zealand Government agreed to buy the rail and sea transport assets of Toll NZ Limited for $665 million.
 The government branded the new company KiwiRail.